alexle/alexle.github.com/posts/linked-list-python.markdown

 ###1) Define a Node class###

 Every Node has a value and a pointer to the next node.
-When a node is first created, it's assigned a given value and does not point to any node.
+When a node is first created, it's assigned a given value and does not point to any other node.

 <div id="code">
 <font color="#f0e68c"><b>class</b></font>&nbsp;<font color="#98fb98">Node</font>:<br>